bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 ```
 We only care about non-negative intersections, since they are in front of the flashlight.
 Then we pick the intersection with the smallest time, since that means it is closest
 to the flashlight.
-Much simpler than `intersect`.
+Much simpler than `intersect`!
 We return an `Option` in the case
 that none of the intersections match these constraints.
 If we have a hit, we write
 that shit down!
 ```rust